fastrgv/Reliquarium/README.md

 ## Build instructions:

-Three [pre-compiled] binary executables are provided, one for Windows, one for gnu/linux and one for OSX.
-The linux version, reliquarium, is intended to run in the presence of the directory "libs", which contains some dynamically loaded libraries that can be, but need not be present on a target system:
+Four [pre-compiled] binary executables are provided, two for Windows, one for gnu/linux and one for OSX.
-GLFW2, & freetype.

-Build scripts for the free AdaCore GNAT compiler are provided;  a Windows or linux build machine need not have a C++ compiler installed.
-Only GNAT is required.
+Build scripts for the free AdaCore Ada compiler are provided;  a Windows or linux build machine need not have a C++ compiler installed.
+GNAT from the GNU Compiler Collection will also work with slight changes to the scripts.

 -------------------------------------------------------
+msWin32 => w32buildAll.bat

-msWin32 => wbuildAll.bat
+msWin64 => wbuildAll.bat
 Note that the 64-bit AdaCore gnat compiler needs to be on your path to use this script.

 -------------------------------------------------------